 [Bali, Indonesia] Today at the 2018 Our Ocean Conference, where representatives from about one hundred nations around the world and hundreds of marine conservationists are gathered, Marine Conservation Institute announced that seven new blue parks have been selected to receive its Global Ocean Refuge System Award.
 The newest members of the Global Ocean Refuge System (GLORES, … Continue reading Marine Conservation Institute Awards Seven Blue Parks Global Ocean Refuge Status for the Most Effective Conservation of Marine Life

-This week, we are excited to shine the Global Ocean Refuge System (GLORES) Partner Spotlight on Dr. Bethan O’Leary, a member of our esteemed GLORES Science Council!
-Dr. Bethan O’Leary is based at the Environment Department at the University of York and currently works as a British Ecological Society Policy Fellow and an Associate Lecturer. … Continue reading GLORES Partner Spotlight: Dr. Bethan O’Leary
+This week, we are excited to shine the Global Ocean Refuge System (GLORES) Partner Spotlight on Dr. Simon Pittman, a member of our esteemed GLORES Science Council!
+Dr. Pittman is an Associate Researcher at the University of Plymouth in the UK and Director of Seascape Analytics.
+He has been instrumental in building the foundations for the newly emerging … Continue reading GLORES Partner Spotlight: Dr. Simon Pittman

 We are thrilled to shine this week’s Global Ocean Refuge System (GLORES) Partner Spotlight on Sin Azul No Hay Verde, one of our first GLORES Accelerator partnerships!
 Sin Azul No Hay Verde, or “No Blue No Green” in English, is a marine conservation program of the Conservation Land Trust (CLT).
 CLT has worked for 25 years on … Continue reading GLORES Accelerator Spotlight: Sin Azul No Hay Verde